-A spatiotemporal data source can be created to store high-volume observation data.
+A spatiotemporal big data source can be created to store high-volume observation data.
 Use feature services to access the data and map services to visualize the data.
-Use the data source settings to manage read and write performance, while also ensuring resiliency, redundancy, and more.
+And use the data source settings to manage read and write performance, while also ensuring resiliency, redundancy, and more.

 The name of the data source.
 The name cannot be modified after the data source is created.